 Community exposure to disease: Sub-projects will avoid or minimize the potential for community exposure to waterborne, water-based, water-related, and vector-borne diseases, and communicable diseases that could result from activities, taking into consideration the differentiated exposure to and higher sensitivity of marginalized groups.
 Subprojects will avoid or minimize transmission of communicable diseases that may be associated with the influx of temporary or permanent project labor.
 Standing water will be minimized, covered or treated to minimize mosquito breeding.
-Local authorities and the Responsible Parties will coordinate closely to ensure any disruption to local basic services, such as water and sewer, is avoided where possible and otherwise minimized.Gender-based Violence (GBV)/Sexual Exploitation and Abuse (SEA)/Sexual Harassment (SH): Sub-projects will ensure that gender sensitive interventions are mainstreamed across all project components, creating pathways for employment and participation in society and playing a key role in building resilience to shocks, improving livelihoods and mitigating social constraints.
+Local authorities and the Responsible Parties will coordinate closely to ensure any disruption to local basic services, such as water and sewer, is avoided where possible and otherwise minimized.
+Gender-based Violence (GBV)/Sexual Exploitation and Abuse (SEA)/Sexual Harassment (SH): Stand-alone GBV Action Plan was prepared for the parent project and updated for the AF, and it includes a deep SH/SEA risk assessment.
+Sub-projects will ensure that gender sensitive interventions are mainstreamed across all project components, creating pathways for employment and participation in society and playing a key role in building resilience to shocks, improving livelihoods and mitigating social constraints.
 A GBV assessment will be undertaken for subprojects prior to implementation to have a sense of potential GBV, Sexual Exploitation and Abuse (SEA)/SH.
-The assessment will be conducted to cover activities under components 1 and 2 since there will be interaction between male workers and female beneficiaries and labourers provided by contractors.
-The project will prepare a Gender Action Plan.
+The assessment will be conducted to cover activities under components 1 and 2 since there will be interaction between male workers and female beneficiaries and laborer provided by contractors.
+Also,

 Labor influx: In some cases, worker unavailability or lack of technical skills and capacity among local community will require the implementing partner/ contractor to bring skilled labor from outside the project area.
 Depending on the size and the skill level of the local workforce, a share of the workers required for the project will be recruited locally.
 This is generally easier for unskilled workers, while more specialized staff (typically required in smaller numbers) frequently will be hired from nearby communities, hence no camps will be required.
-UNDP, PWP, SFD will ensure Transparent local community engagement and participation during initial project decision-making and continue routinely throughout the life of the project through GRMs to ensure effective Information disclosure, community involvement.
+UNDP, PWP, SMEPs, SFD will ensure Transparent local community engagement and participation during initial project decision-making and continue routinely throughout the life of the project through GRMs to ensure effective Information disclosure, community involvement.

-Work standards: Sub-projects will comply with national labor and occupational health and safety laws, with obligations under international law, and consistency with the principles and standards embodied in the International Labor Organization (ILO) fundamental conventions, including freedom of association, elimination of discrimination in employment and occupation, elimination of forced or compulsory labor, and elimination of the worst forms of child labor.
-The (ESPECRP) will not employ people under the age of 18; however, youth that are 16-17 years old may be eligible for employment training and capacity building.
+Work standards: Sub-projects will comply with national labor and occupational health and safety laws, with obligations under international law, and consistency with the principles and standards embodied in the International Labor Organization (ILO) fundamental conventions, including freedom of association, elimination of discrimination in employment and occupation, elimination of forced or compulsory labor, elimination of the worst forms of child labor, and implementing partners/contractors will be required to prepare and draft Code of Conduct that workers have to explicitly acknowledge at recruitment.
+The (ESPECRP) and AF1 & AF2 will not employ people under the age of 18; however, youth that are 16-17 years old may be eligible for employment training and capacity building.
 Hence documentary evidence (passport, identity card or birth certificate) of all workers prior to involving them on activities of the project, shall be verified.
-This apply for: Direct workers, contracted workers, and community workers.
+This applies for: Direct workers, contracted workers, and community workers.